 - B2B: These franchises negotiate services or products directly to businesses without contact with the consumer.

-- Management: This involves running a head office with a team who deals directly with consumers for you.
+- Management: This involves running a head office with a team that deals directly with consumers for you.

 - Investment: Franchises that are purchased purely for investment usually only require the owner to undertake management and advisory tasks.
 These require a significant outlay of money and a large team.

 - Single Operator: These franchises require one person to provide services or products in a specific niche.
 This is a good option if you want to start small, have minimal overheads, and more flexibility.

 Business format franchises can also be categorized by the location you choose to work from: your home, the road, or a physical address.

 With low overheads and literally all the convenience of home, home-based franchise opportunities are the most straightforward options especially if you have access to quality internet at home.
 From holiday planning and interior decorating to bookkeeping and accounting, there is a wide range of opportunities available.

 However, you’ll need to be able to manage your time effectively and separate work time from family time if you are going to make a home-based business franchise work.
 Boundaries are key to your success.

 Do you get itchy feet?
 Has the travel bug got you?
 Feel confined within the four walls of an office?
 If the honest appraisal of your strengths and weaknesses shows that you get bored easily and like being in the outdoors, then a mobile business might be more your style.

 Food trucks, garden, and home maintenance, dog grooming— there’s a mobile business for everyone.
 Often, these franchises include equipment purchases and provide plenty of opportunities for return customers: it all comes down to your service.
 Marketing is important for mobile businesses because you don’t have a shop front for people to recognize or visit you: make sure the franchise will support you to create a strong presence.